For my next edition of Things That Are Better Roasted with Coconut Oil, I bring you these french fries.

 - Use up any fresh herbs you may have lying around such as fresh rosemary, thyme, oregano, basil, and more.

 - Use the seasoning combo from our Oven-Baked Parmesan and Garlic Potato Wedges.

 If you are fry fiend, here are some different takes for you to try out:

 - Oven Fries with Lemony Green Dressing and Gruyere

 - Batter-Dipped Avocado Fries

 - Butternut Squash Oven Fries

 How would you season your homemade baked french fries?
 Tell us in the comments and be sure to rate the recipe.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 29, 2014.
-Last updated: February 24, 2020 at 18:37 pm.
+Last updated on January 27, 2020.
 With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.